Studio 1 Productions

 Please note, there are several manufacturer's of video cards that use the NVIDIA chipset and these manufacturer's may make several models of the video card using the same chipset.
 Below you will see photos of video cards from MSI, these are simply the video cards we use here at Studio 1 Productions.

-Video Cards for Adobe Premiere CS5
+Video Cards for Adobe Premiere CS5 Studio 1 Productions

 Let's take a look at the video cards above.